Altered book tutorial

 What you fill your journals with is up to you, though I’d love to see!
 Paint and decoupage the cover, write your name all over the first page and add things that you enjoy to the inside.

-If you’re on pinterest just like me, pin the picture below (thanks!):
+Pin it!
+If you’re on pinterest just like me, pin the picture below so you can come back to this tutorial later:

 To see more fun examples on how I alter books click here.
-Also, since writing this tutorial, I have made a video tutorial: How to Alter a Book and make it into an Art Journal – watch it in case you want to listen to me explain all this and demonstrate it even better.
+Also updated: since writing this tutorial, I have made a video tutorial: How to Alter a Book and make it into an Art Journal – click on over to watch it – in case you want to listen to me explain all this and demonstrate it even better.

 Let me know how your experiment goes!